fortrabbit/help/docs/sftp-troubleshooting.md

 #### Recently imported key not working

-After importing a key in the dashboard, please allow upto 3 minutes for it to be activated.
-If you try to access the App before the ssh-key has been activated, you will be asked for a password, because the old password+username is still in effect.
+After importing a key in the Dashboard, please allow up to 7 minutes for it to be activated.
+If you try to access the App before the SSH key has been activated, you will be asked for a password, because the old "username + password" is still in effect.

-    $ ssh tripple-w-app@deploy.eu2.frbit.com ls -lha
-    tripple-w-app@deploy.eu2.frbit.com's password:

-The passphrase may be chosen when the key is created, but it can aslo be blank.
-If your key was generated without a passphrase, typing the dashboard fortrabbit account password here will not do what you want.
-For the username+password mode to work, you need to remove all ssh-keys from your profile.

 #### Internal error I01 after an App is created